dmbarbour/wikilon/docs/AboutAO.md

 Words are weakly constrained to support AO/ABC wrappers.
 In addition to the normal limits on tokens (valid UTF-8, no curly braces, control characters, or replacement character), AO forbids characters SP, `@[]<>(),;|="` within words.
 Also, the empty word is prohbited.

 Words `a`, `b`, `c`, and `d` are valid, but refer always to the four corresponding ABC primitives and may not be redefined.
 These are effectively the four 'keywords' of AO.
+Other words may be reserved by the runtime, e.g. to support large value stowage.

 Developers are encouraged to favor words that are convenient in external contexts like URLs, natural language documentation, [editable views](EditingAO.md), and so on.